-The following are the only material contracts outside the ordinary course of business entered into by the Company within the most recently completed financial year of the Company.
+The following are the material contracts outside the ordinary course of business entered into by the Company which are still in effect.

 - 1) The Company in-licensed anti-CEACAM6 single domain antibody 2A3 from the NRC.
 Pursuant to an agreement dated February 20, 2017 with the NRC, the Company is required to pay a royalty of 3% of net sales, with a minimum royalty of \$10,000 per annum generated from the use of a certain antibody to target cancerous tissues of the lung.
-In addition to the royalty payments, the Company is also required to make certain milestone payments for the first licensed product: \$25,000 upon successful completion of Phase I clinical trials; \$50,000 upon successful completion of Phase II clinical trials; \$200,000 upon receipt of first regulatory approval by a regulatory authority; and \$200,000 upon receipt of a second regulatory approval by a regulatory authority; and \$200,000 upon receipt of a second regulatory approval by a regulatory authority; and \$200,000 upon receipt of a second regulatory approval by a regulatory authority; and \$200,000 upon receipt of a second regulatory approval by a regulatory authority; and \$200,000 upon receipt of a second regulatory approval by a regulatory authority; and \$200,000 upon receipt of a second regulatory approval by a regulatory authority; and \$200,000 upon receipt of a second regulatory approval by a regulatory authority; and \$200,000 upon receipt of a second regulatory approval by a regulatory authority.
-As it relates to sub-licensing arrangement, the Company is required to pay the NRC 33% of any sub-licensing revenues received. - 2) The Company signed an exclusive out-license agreement with Xisle Pharma Ventures Trust ("Xisle") for the Company's late-stage, Biphasix[TM] technology platform, including the lead product candidate, interferon alpha.
+In addition to the royalty payments, the Company is also required to make certain milestone payments for the first licensed product: \$25,000 upon successful completion of Phase I clinical trials; \$50,000 upon successful completion of Phase III clinical trials; \$200,000 upon receipt of first regulatory approval by a regulatory authority; and \$200,000 upon receipt of a second regulatory approval by a regulatory authority; and \$200,000 upon receipt of a second regulatory approval by a regulatory authority; and \$200,000 upon receipt of a second regulatory approval by a regulatory authority; and \$200,000 upon receipt of a second regulatory approval by a regulatory authority.
+As it relates to sub-licensing arrangement, the Company is required to pay the NRC 33% of any sub-licensing revenues received. - 2) The Company signed an exclusive out-license agreement with Xisle Pharma Ventures Trust ("Xisle") for the Company's late-stage, BiphasixTM technology platform, including the lead product candidate, interferon alpha.
 Xisle is responsible for the continued clinical development and subsequent commercialization of the product for the treatment of HPV-induced, low-grade, cervical intraepithelial lesions.
 Under the terms of the agreement dated November 18, 2016, Xisle paid an up-front fee of USD125,000 and agreed to pay subsequent milestone payments as they advance the technology to registration and market approvals and royalties.
 As part of the agreement, Helix retains marketing rights for Belarus, Bulgaria, Czech Republic, former Eastern Germany, Hungary, Moldova, Poland, Romania, Russia, Slovakia and Ukraine.
-In addition, the Company also retains non-exclusive rights for copromotion in Canada
+In addition, the Company also retains non-exclusive rights for co-promotion in Canada - a.
+Milestones as follows: - i.
+USD3,000,000 upon initiation of the first Phase 3 trial anywhere in Xisle's territory; - ii.
+USD5,000,000 upon first submission of New Drug Application or similar for approval in the Xisle territory; and - iii.
+USD10,000,000 upon first commercial sale of a product in the Xisle territory. - b.
+Royalties as follows until the lapse of 10 years from first commercial sale of a product in Xisle's territory: - i.
+8% on annual net sales up to USD50,000,000. - ii.
+10% on the next annual net sales of USD25,000,000, and